Skip to content Skip to footer navigation

 This Bosch has things a bit back to front: it has one of the highest prices of all the cooktops in our review, but one of the lowest scores.

 You could spend hundreds of dollars less and get a cooktop that scores tens of points higher.
-In fact, four of the six cooktops our experts recommend cost less than this, but score 90% and higher.
+In fact, three of the five cooktops our experts recommend cost less than this, but score 90% and higher.

 So where did it lose marks?
 It didn't sizzle in our high-heat test, where we cook a vegie and beef stir-fry to see how the cooktop performs on a high heat setting for a short time.

-Four of the six cooktops our experts recommend cost less than this one
+Three of the five cooktops our experts recommend cost less than this one

 Ceramic cooktops don't always perform well on this test, but many of the ceramic cooktops we've tested scored far higher than this Bosch – even ones that are far cheaper.